Tharun075/CraftyCommerce/README.md

 2. Mem2
 3. Mem3
 # Changes/Finalization"
+The  feature branches:
+1. feature-product-listing
+2. feature-shopping-cart
+3. feature-customer-reviews
-The 3 feature branches have been seperately created, completed and merged with the master branch successfully.
+have been seperately created, completed and merged with the master branch successfully.
+They hosted specific development cycles for each feature of the application.